 They began by cutting their bodies from pieces of cardboard and squares of craft foam, and even added foam flowers I purchased at a craft store (these come with sticky backs).
 For the faces, some made the shape from a pipe cleaner, then added paper clips for ears, and buttons for eyes.

 Once complete, the printing method is a little different.
-We created a model like a printing press by using two flat boards (MDF or even the hard backs from picture frames work great), squares of fleece for the “blankets” and the students’ feet.
+We created a model like a printing press by using two flat boards (MDF or even the hard backs from picture frames work great), squares of fleece for the “blankets”, the collograph base art + paper.
+The students’ feet became the press!

-You set up the “press” on the floor (you can use newspaper to protect the floor) by laying down the board then a square of fleece.
+Set up the “press” on the floor (you can use newspaper to protect the floor) by laying down the one of the boards then a square of fleece.

 Using the same foam rollers as for the relief printing, spread the ink on the raised art (don’t worry if some of the ink gets on the substrate).